 - Now you will see a different IP address and the new country your VPN is connected to.
-But if Google shows your original IP address, that means your IP address hasn’t changed, and it is leaking on your VPN.
+But if Google shows your original IP address, that means it hasn’t changed and is leaking on your VPN.

 - However, along with the IP tests, DNS tests fail too, and it does not detect any leaks in the DNS.
 So, you have to try a separate DNS test.
-DNS can reveal your identity as well when you are connected to the server.
-But you can check for DNS leaks here.
+DNS can also reveal your identity when you are connected to the server.

-- DNS will show you the new location and IP address that you have chosen through the VPN.
-On the page where we have shared the link in number 6 step, you can choose the Extended Test option to dig deeper in the DNS leak test, which is going to take a few minutes to be completed.
-If the new result shows you the new country and new IP address you have chosen, your VPN is not leaking.
+- DNS will show you the new location and IP address you chose through the VPN.
+On the page where we have shared the link in number 6 step, you can choose the Extended Test option to dig deeper in the DNS leak test, which will take a few minutes to complete.
+If the new result shows you the new country and IP address you chose, your VPN is not leaking.

 This is the IP and DNS leaks in VPNs, but there is one more downside that you can find in your VPN server or client.